 10. Realize that nagging, bugging, and hounding isn’t helping

 Constantly being on a person about something, is not going to make that person want to change any faster.
 Nagging, bugging, and hounding a person could potentially make a person do the exact opposite of what you think needs to be done.
 Say it once, maybe twice, and after that you have to let it go out of your hands.
-Nagging, only takes away from positive energy and gives negative energy.
+Nagging, only takes away from positive energy and gives in to negative energy.
+Plus after a while, people become mute to what you’re saying and it goes in one ear and out the other.

 11. Realize that there are therapist, counselors, social workers, and psychiatrist for a reason